gro-intelligence/api-client/docs/faq.rst

 I specified an end_date when calling get_data_points(), but I am getting points with other end_dates
 ----------------------------------------------------------------------------------------------------

-start_date and end_date behave as ranges.
-Specifying end_date is interpreted as "all points with an end date prior to this date" and start_date is "all points with a start_date later than this date."
-Both can be specified to narrow down the range.
+start_date and end_date specify a time interval.
+When retrieving a series, it is interpreted *inclusively* i.e. it will includes points that are fully or partially in the desired interval.
+Thus if the start and end dates selected are March 15 to May 15, and the data happens to be monthly on calendar months, it will include points for [Mar 1, Mar 31], [Feb 1, April 30], [May 1, May 31].
+Mathematically, this can be summarized as all points such that "point_end_date >= series_start_date and point_start_date <= series_end_date.”

 Data Coverage
 =============